PieterBecking/Boeing-ADM-DRL-Github/README.md

   - `dqn_inference.ipynb`: Inference using a trained DQN model.
   - `plot_epsilon.ipynb`: Plots and visualizes the epsilon decay.
 Just fore testing purposes when choosing the epsilon hyperparameters.
   - `random_inference.ipynb`: Random action inference.
-  - `visualize_scenario.ipynb`: Visualizes the scenario and the results of the model.
+  - `visualize_scenario.ipynb`: Visualizes the scenario.

 - **`scripts/`**: Python scripts for data processing, utility functions, and visualizations.
   - `create_data.py`: Handles the generation and manipulation of training data.